manuelmoracartagena/manuelmoracartagena/README.md

 ###

-<p align="center"> 🔭 I'm an AI Engineer and Physicist pursuing a master's degree in Big Data Analytics<br> 🧠 I'm currently working on my master's thesis about Alzheimer’s diagnosis using deep neural networks <br>🔜 I'll soon be uploading the code.
+<p align="center"> 🔭 I'm an AI Engineer & Researcher and Physicist pursuing a master's degree in Big Data Analytics<br> 🧠 I'm currently working on my master's thesis about Alzheimer’s diagnosis using deep neural networks <br>🔜 I'll soon be uploading the code.
 Stay tuned!</p>

 ###